 The nonparametric permutation approaches described give results similar to those obtained from a comparable Statistical Parametric Mapping approach using a general linear model with multiple comparisons corrections derived from random field theory.
-In this respect these nonparametric techniques can be used to verify the validity of less computationally expensive parametric approaches (but not prove them invalid).
+In this respect these nonparametric techniques can be used to verify the validity of less computationally expensive parametric approaches.
 When the assumptions required for a parametric approach are not met, the non-parametric approach described provides a viable alternative analysis method.

 In addition, the approach is flexible.
 Choice of voxel and summary statistic are not limited to those whose null distributions can be derived from parametric assumptions.
 This is particularly advantageous at low degrees of freedom, when noisy variance images lead to noisy statistic images and multiple comparisons procedures based on the theory of continuous random fields are conservative.
-By assuming a smooth variance structure, and using a pseudo t-statistic computed with smoothed variance image as voxel statistic, the permutation approach gains considerable power.
+By assuming a smooth variance structure, and using a pseudo t-statistic computed with smoothed variances, the permutation approach gains considerable power.

-Therefore we propose that the nonparametric permutation approach is preferable for experimental designs implying low degrees of freedom, including small sample size problems, such as single subject PET/SPECT, but also PET/SPECT and fMRI multisubject and between group analyses involving small numbers of subjects, where analysis must be conducted at the subject level to account for inter-subject variability.
-It is our hope that this paper, and the accompanying software, will encourage appropriate application of these non-parametric techniques.
+Therefore we propose that the nonparametric permutation approach is preferable for experimental designs implying low degrees of freedom, including small sample size problems, such as single subject PET/SPECT, but also PET/SPECT & fMRI multi-subject and between group analyses involving small numbers of subjects, where analysis must be conducted at the subject level to account for inter-subject variability.
+It is our hope that this chapter, and the accompanying software, will encourage appropriate application of these non-parametric techniques.